 Sun or Shade - Part shade to full shade

 Vinca Minor Periwinkle is known by several names, including its scientific name of Vinca Minor, Creeping Myrtle, and dwarf Periwinkle.

-This is a popular option for people around the world who want a fast-growing ground cover plant capable of covering large areas of any yard.
-The plant is native to areas of central and southern Europe but has since moved across parts of North America after being successfully transplanted to the continent.
+Vinca Minor Perwinkle is a popular option for people worldwide who want a fast-growing ground cover plant capable of covering large areas of any yard.
+The plant is native to central and southern Europe but has since moved across parts of North America after being successfully transplanted to the continent.

-The growing pattern of Vinca Minor Periwinkle is a simple one with the plant rising between three and six inches from the ground.
-The stems of the plant can reach as long as 18 inches, but the majority of these long stems remain close to the ground and are used as joints between different stems keeping them rooted to the soil.
+The growing pattern of Vinca Minor Periwinkle is a simple one, with the plant rising between three and six inches from the ground.
+The plant stems can reach as long as 18 inches, but the majority of these long stems remain close to the ground and are used as joints between different stems, keeping them rooted to the soil.

 The fast-growing and sprawling nature of Vinca Minor Periwinkle makes it a good choice for any yard where a large space needs a colorful Summer ground cover.

 The blooms of Vinca Minor Periwinkle can appear as early as the Spring, but the majority tend to appear in the Summer months.
-The first bloom to appear each year will usually be a blue color with some mixing in some lavender and white colors for good measure.
-The Creeping Myrtle has become known for its Spring display across Europe where it has become a popular option for walkers through woodland to enjoy.
-For gardeners, the reasons to invest in Vinca Minor Periwinkle include the ability of the plant to grow quickly and to resist drought conditions in a variety of soil types.
+The first bloom to occur each year will usually be a blue color with some mixing in some lavender and white colors for good measure.
+The Creeping Myrtle has become known for its Spring display across Europe, where it has become a popular option for walkers through woodland to enjoy.
+For gardeners, the reasons to invest in Vinca Minor Periwinkle include the ability of the plant to multiply and resist drought conditions in a variety of soil types.